 The good news is that usually the HR process for contractors can be less annoying than for permanent people.
 You’ll generally get fewer interview rounds and a quick answer and start date.
 You’ll get 3 month, 6 month or 12 month contracts.
 Personally I prefer 6 month rolling contracts as that’s a nice balance between working and scouting for work.

 How much should you accept as a rate?
-A minimum of £600 a day for contracts that require someone with all of the skills outlined in step 1.
+A minimum of £550 a day outside IR35 for contracts that require someone with all of the skills outlined in step 1.
 For your first contract I’d just take that and see if you like contracting.
 Subsequent contracts you should vary your rate depending on circumstance.
 As an example some banking contracts are really boring and don’t even let you use the internet during the day.

 Contracts will vary regarding who actually pays you.
 Sometimes you’ll get paid directly by the company you are contracted to and you may need to spend time chasing their payment department and dealing with NET30 payment schedules.
 This is not ideal and I’d avoid this.
 If possible always try to negotiate payment terms down to NET14 or even better NET7.

 Many recruitment companies offer a self-bill service where they will pay you on a specific day of the month regardless of whether the company has paid.
 The recruitment company I’m working with pays the full amount on the first Thursday of every month for the entire last months worth of days worked.
 This is extremely cool as they chase the payment from the company and you get a nice stable income.

 Finally, IR35.
 My advice is to steer clear of contracts that are inside IR35.
 If you really need to take a contract with this attached then you’ll need to increase the day rate significantly.